ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 own the cloned contents.
-In either case, whether you clone or fork, any changes you make to the newly created repository will not impact the original without taking explicit action (e.g. performing a _push_ or submitting a _Pull Request_, the topics of later sections in this guide).
+In either case, whether you clone or fork, any changes you make to the newly created repository will not impact the original without taking explicit action (e.g. performing a _push_ or submitting a _pull request_, the topics of later sections in this guide).

 Cloning and forking are often used together (more on this later).
-The illustration below demonstrates the operation of a Fork of a remote repository (UPSTREAM), followed by a clone of the newly created ORIGIN.
+The illustration below demonstrates the process of forking a remote repository (UPSTREAM), followed by cloning the newly created ORIGIN.

 ![clone-and-fork](../../images/github-clone-fork.png)